GrantMetric Research Team · Last Reviewed: July 2026 · Sources: Grants.gov · Federal Agency Portals

 Homelessness Assistance: Continuum of Care and ESG

-HUD's Continuum of Care (CoC) program is the primary federal funding stream for homeless services, providing approximately $3.5 billion annually for permanent supportive housing, rapid re-housing, transitional housing, and services.
+HUD's Continuum of Care (CoC) program is the primary federal funding stream for homeless services, providing approximately $3.5 billion annually for permanent supportive housing, rapid re-housing, transitional housing, and case management services.
 CoC funds flow through a competitive annual renewal and new project competition to approximately 400 local CoC planning bodies across the country.
+Individual service providers do not apply directly to HUD — they must work through their local CoC body, which assembles a community-wide application that scores and ranks projects for inclusion.
+Renewal projects constitute roughly 85% of CoC funding; the competition centers on maintaining existing projects and introducing new high-priority initiatives, particularly Permanent Supportive Housing (PSH) for chronically homeless individuals.
+HUD's scoring methodology prioritizes Housing First approaches that place people in housing quickly without treatment or sobriety preconditions.

 Low-Income Housing Tax Credit (LIHTC)